Azure/terraform-azurerm-avm-res-eventgrid-namespace/README.md

 ### <a name="input_topic_spaces"></a> [topic\_spaces](#input\_topic\_spaces)

 Description: (Optional) A map of topic spaces to create in the EventGrid Namespace.
-The map key is deliberately arbitrary to avoid issues where map keys maybe unknown at plan time.
+The map key is deliberately arbitrary to avoid issues where map keys maybe unknown at plan time."
+Each object in the map supports the following attributes:
+- `name` - (Required) The name of the topic space.
+- `description` - (Optional) A description for the topic space.
+- `topic_templates` - (Required) A list of topic templates associated with the topic space.

 Type: